Early October 2021

 But then I come to the big sign that announces “point of no return!”
 Yikes, what have I gotten myself into?

-Soon I run into what will be the first of several wide creek crossing.
+Soon I run into what will be the first of several wide creek crossings.
 The water level is low so they are no problem, but could be earlier in the year during runoff.

 I don’t see any fish, and the creek on either side is completely overgrown for several miles.
 I start to wonder if this is going to be another frustrating day like yesterday.